makersacademy/shop-manager-challenge/README.md

-Shop Manager Project (Final project for databases module - week 3 of Makers bootcamp)
+Shop Manager Project (final project for databases module: week 3 of Makers bootcamp)
 =================

 * Feel free to use Google, your notes, books, etc. but work on your own